 Here are three steps you and your management team can take to keep employee turnover from happening at your company.

 Not only is competition steep for the roles you are trying to fill, companies are willing to pay a premium for top talent in a candidate-driven market, and job seekers are receiving multiple job offers and counteroffers.

 What would be the high end of your pay range for a new employee?
 That’s likely where you need to start to compete with other companies out there.
-And remember that money isn’t the only incentive to keep top talent: Employee perks can go a long way to stem the tide of high turnover.
+And remember that money isn’t the only incentive to keep top talent: Employee perks and benefits can go a long way to stem the tide of high turnover.

 Make sure you’re up to date on the latest salary trends, review industry reports, such as Robert Half’s Salary Guide for Accounting and Finance, and check with your network peers for trends they are seeing.

 2. Illuminate the work style of your organization